defano/jmonet/README.md

 Note that in cases 1 and 3, if the imported image does not match the dimensions of the canvas, it will be drawn in the upper-left corner.
 Resize and translate the image you wish to import first if you'd like it to appear elsewhere.

-#### If I create a selection using `LassoTool`, can I modify it with a transform tool (like `ProjectionTool`) or do I have to create a new selection from scratch with the transform tool (which would limit me to rectangular selections)?
+#### If I create a selection using `LassoTool`, can I modify it with a transform tool (like `ProjectionTool`) or do I have to create a new selection from scratch with the transform tool?

 You can transfer a selection from one selection tool to another (including transform tools) using the `morphSelection()` method: